fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 population-based cohort study of 3· 6 million adults in the UK.”
 The Lancet Diabetes & Endocrinology 6.12 (2018): 944-953*.
-Still, if the dependency in terms of the country-level life expectancy should follow individual trends, this dependence should be “J-shaped,” i.e., life expectancy shows a decrease for very low and very high BMIs <br/>
+Still, if the dependency in terms of the country-level life expectancy should follow individual trends, this dependence should be “hill-shaped,” i.e., life expectancy shows a decrease for very low and very high BMIs <br/>

 ## Conclusions